StarRocks/starrocks/sql-reference/sql-statements/account-management/ALTER USER.md

 auth_option: {
 IDENTIFIED BY 'auth_string'
 IDENTIFIED WITH auth_plugin
-DENTIFIED  WITH auth_plugin BY 'auth_string'
+IDENTIFIED  WITH auth_plugin BY 'auth_string'
 IDENTIFIED WITH auth_plugin AS 'auth_string'
 }
 ```